 How a Seed Phrase Is Generated

 During setup, a specialized algorithm randomly selects 12-24 words from a list.
 The length of this list depends on the standard being used.
-For example, BIP-39 (Bitcoin Improvement Proposal 39) is a common standard.
-It specifies a list of 2,048 words.
+For example, BIP-39 (Bitcoin Improvement Proposal 39) is a common standard that specifies a list of 2,048 words.

 Once a wallet application generates a seed phrase, its deterministic algorithms now use it to generate the entire structure of your wallet.
 This includes generating your public and private keys.

 Multiple public-private key combos can be generated from the same seed phrase.
-This is why in some applications, like Rabby Wallet, you can have multiple wallets with different addresses and balances, all tied to the same seed phrase.
+Some applications, like Rabby Wallet, allow multiple wallets with different addresses and balances, all tied to the same seed phrase.

 Seed Phrase as Recovery Phrase

 A wallet’s seed phrase is also known as its recovery phrase.
-This is because you can use it to create as many copies of your crypto wallet as you want.
-So, if for some reason you lose your wallet, you can always generate it again to access your assets.
+You can use it to create as many copies of your crypto wallet as you want.
+So, if you lose your wallet, you can always generate a new one to access your assets.

 How does that work?

 The algorithms used by a wallet application to generate keys will always produce the same output for the same input.
-This is what allows you to use your seed phrase to generate your wallet’s public and private keys across different applications on different devices.
+You can use your seed phrase to generate your wallet’s public and private keys across different applications and devices.

 Why Use Words?